dianalynshull/Portfolio/README.md

 The initial build of this site (as of 8/1/2020) was to build the foundations of my future portfolio page.
 It was also meant to assist in practicing the use of bootstrap instead of manually building out all css properties.

+The second build of this site (as of 9/15/2020) was to update the page with more projects that I have built and worked on.

 ## Requirements for Project

 * Functional, deployed application